 Government and local authority support will now start to taper off.

 It has been difficult to produce a projection for next 12 months.
-Assumptions include no replacement for CrossFit, no parking from Curo, no extension of the Bounceback loan repayment schedule.
-Expenditure has been projected at the same level.
+Assumptions include no replacement for CrossFit, no parking from Curo, no extension of the Bounce Back loan repayment schedule.
+Expenditure has been projected at close to the same level.
 Options for increasing parking revenue were discussed within the limitations of needing access for matches.

-The main implication of the projection is on setting the player budget for next year.
+The main implication of the projection is on setting the playing budget for next year.
 There is also a need for further clarity over issues such as capacity.
-Players contracts will have COVID clauses again.
+Player contracts will have COVID clauses again.
 The variables in setting the football budget were discussed.

-AGREED: we will aim for a similar playing budget to last year, subject to all the unknowns.
-A further week will give a degree more certainty (more clarity on Bristol Women, Curo, Statsbomb).
-We can commit to 80% but some uncertainty around the remaining 20%.
-Budget can be circulated next week.
+AGREED: we will propose a playing budget to be circulated next week.

-Signing off the accounts
+Signing off the Accounts

 AGREED unanimously to accept the accounts.

 There was a question on the “going concern” note on page 10.
 This is from the date of signing off.
-Dan Slocombe/Moores (our accountants) are happy to accept the projections, which give a positive cash flow situation until end of April/May next year.
+Dan Slocombe/Moore (our accountants) are happy to accept the projections, which give a positive cash flow situation until end of April/May next year.
 If necessary, we could plug the gap using our overdraft facility at the end of April 2022.

 SAG Actions & Update